History of Constantinople

-One of the most characteristic features of political life in Constantinople was the constant struggle for power between different groups of the aristocracy, army, merchants, and clergy.
-The elite of the capital was an extremely unstable and diverse group, as access to the top of Byzantium was open to natives of all social classes.
-Many capital nobles were not only not ashamed of their commoner or provincial origins, but were actually proud of the fact that they had been able to work their way up from the bottom of society to the pinnacle of power.
-Moreover, even the imperial throne could be occupied by a native of the people as a result of a palace conspiracy, a love affair, a successful marriage, a rebellion of the army or the townspeople.
-Examples of this in Byzantine history was a lot, emperors by fate became even simple soldiers, who served up to the military leaders of medium rank, butcher or peasant, who was later engaged in horseback riding and fist fights.
+A characteristic feature of political life in Constantinople was the constant struggle for power between different groups of the aristocracy, army, merchants, and clergy.
+The elite was an unstable and diverse group.
+Many nobles were proud that they had been able to work their way up from the bottom of society to the pinnacle of power.
+Moreover, even the imperial throne could be occupied by a commoner due to conspiracy, love affairs, marriage, military uprising or local rebellion.
+Emperors could be simple soldiers who worked their way up the ladder.
 In Constantinople, the contrast between the poverty of the common people and the wealth of the aristocracy, the imperial court, and the clergy was particularly striking.
-The city was rightly called "the main center of luxury and poverty in the whole East and West".
+The city was seen as global center of both luxury and poverty.

-The capture of Constantinople by the Turks in May 1453 marked the final collapse of Byzantium and the transformation of the Ottoman Empire into one of the most powerful states in the world.
-The fall of Constantinople made an enormous impression on contemporaries, causing shock throughout Christian Europe and jubilation at the courts of Cairo, Tunis, and Granada.
-In addition, the destruction of many of the Roman and Byzantine cultural treasures of the once-flourishing city caused irreparable damage to all of European culture.
-In Europe, the image of the Turks became synonym with all that was cruel and alien to Christianity.
+The Fall of Constantinople in May 1453 marked the final collapse of Byzantium and the transformation of the Ottoman Empire into one of the most powerful states in the world.
+It sent shock waves throughout Christian Europe and jubilation at the courts of Cairo, Tunis, and Granada.
+In addition, the destruction of many Roman and Byzantine cultural treasures caused irreparable damage to European culture.
+In Europe, the image of the Turks became synonymous with all that was cruel and alien to Christianity.